Skip to main content

 Eat up the east

-Operating in chilled-out coastal paradise Coles Bay places Whitehouse within easy access of the east coast’s best winter foodie experiences.
+Being based in chilled-out coastal paradise Coles Bay places Whitehouse within easy access of the east coast’s best Tasmania winter road trip experiences.

-And he can’t go past the East Coast Wine Region’s finest drops, especially the spice and citrus of a Freycinet Vineyard chardonnay.
+And he can’t go past the region's finest drops, especially the spice and citrus of a Freycinet Vineyard chardonnay.

-Discover delectable Off Season offers and events on the east coast, such as Waubs Harbour Distillery’s whisky by the waves, pairing single-malt spirits with a local tasting plate on the windswept water’s edge.
-A stone’s throw from the distillery, Lobster Shack Tasmania serves more premium winter seafood such as hearty lobster mornay and chowder.
-Or hop over to Mayfield Estate in Little Swanport for an invigorating winter feast on the beach, pairing wine with seasonal produce, knock-out vistas and seasonings from nearby Tasman Sea Salt.
+Discover delectable Off Season offers on the east coast, such as Waubs Harbour Distillery’s whisky by the waves, pairing single-malt spirits with a local tasting plate on the windswept water’s edge.

 If you’re travelling further afield, Whitehouse recommends a trip to the state’s north for a Fork it Farm long table feast celebrating all things pork.